 Ownership of Learning: Ultimately, students will take more ownership of their learning journey in mathematics.
 They'll become more confident in tackling challenging problems and in explaining their reasoning.

 Throughout the year, we'll explore different mathematical topics using these principles.
-I'm here to support every step of the way, and I'm looking forward to watching everyone grow as mathematicians and thinkers.
+I'm here to support you every step of the way, and I'm looking forward to seeing each of you grow as mathematicians and thinkers.

 Class Schedule